JJRuizDeveloper/Laravel-Filament-Make-Full-Resource-Command/64-Make-Full-Resource-Command/README.md

 php artisan make:full-resource-64

 ## Description:
-Creates migration, model, and filament resource with form and tables, all in one command :)
+Creates migration, model, and filament resource with form and tables, all in one command :D

+## License:
+This package is licensed under the MIT License.